favorites of 2019: the restaurant edition…

 favorite desserts of 2019…

-– Is it me, or is pastryland slowly coming back down to earth?
+Is it me, or is pastryland slowly coming back down to earth?
 After years of frenetic experimentation and exploration, it seems like pastry chefs are finally getting back in touch with reality.
 There are still plenty of exciting and unexpected (and, yes, sometimes bizarre) ideas coming out of pastry kitchens.
-And sadly, one of […]
+And sadly, one of the […]

-– Is it me, or is pastryland slowly coming back down to earth?
+Is it me, or is pastryland slowly coming back down to earth?
 After years of frenetic experimentation and exploration, it seems like pastry chefs are finally getting back in touch with reality.
 There are still plenty of exciting and unexpected (and, yes, sometimes bizarre) ideas coming out of pastry kitchens.
-And sadly, one of […]
+And sadly, one of the […]

 favorite dishes of 2019…